Amazon’s carbon footprint is getting bigger

 Greenpeace confronts Amazon

 2 years ago Greenpeace went against Amazon, accusing the company of not being transparent.
 Amazon was not openly telling about its use of materials, and also hazardous chemicals.
 It seems that Mr. Bezos has promised to do better.
-The promise to purchase a hundred thousand electric vans sounds great but it is still necessary to know how big Amazon’s carbon footprint is.
-They are one of the few companies that keep this information hidden.

 Our way of shopping generates more pollution

-Our wish to have our things nearly immediately has greatly increased the number of boxes used.
-This adds pollutants to the air and landfills are overloaded with cardboard and plastic foam.
 Then the super service of ordering many dresses just for the fun of trying them on adds to this problem as well.
 You only buy one item and sent the rest back.
 This system might seem customer friendly but adds to carbon emissions in a big way.

-Have you thought about small businesses?
-With this aggressive marketing and operating plan of Amazon, they have no chance.
-Mr. Bezos does not pay taxes on his immense wealth while his thousands of employees struggle to make ends meet on a $15 an hour salary.
 There definitely seems to be a dis-balance and to top it off, all this delivery management focusing on pleasing customers who have no patience, does great harm to the environment.
-Do you think that it is correct and do you think you would turn it down a notch if you could?
+Do you think it is correct and do you think you would turn it down a notch if you could?

 Silly big box for small item

-40 million comments were received by Amazon since 2009.
-To receive a huge box with a small item inside does not look efficient, there you see what this hurry can do.
+Amazon received 40 million comments since 2009.
+To receive an enormous box with a minor item inside does not look efficient, there you see what this hurry can do.
 It seems Amazon is getting better and starts by having the right sized box for your order.
 Too much was going to waste.
-Even if those cardboard boxes can be recycled, well, if they reach the recycling plant, the use of harmful chemicals cannot be denied.

 Woman on a shopping spree

 It would do the environment good if we, as customers, could think about a way to make Amazon become greener.
 The company has promised to do better in the future.
-We can also do better, if we make fewer orders, combine orders into one delivery, and then just chose the old fashioned way.
+We can also do better, if we make fewer orders, combine orders into one delivery, and then just chose the old-fashioned way.
 Waiting a little longer for your order to arrive will be positive for our planet.

 .